paulmillr/noble-curves/README.md

 [Timing attack](https://en.wikipedia.org/wiki/Timing_attack) considerations: we are using non-CT bigints.
 However, _JIT-compiler_ and _Garbage Collector_ make "constant time" extremely hard to achieve in a scripting language.
 Which means _any other JS library can't have constant-timeness_.
 Even statically typed Rust, a language without GC, [makes it harder to achieve constant-time](https://www.chosenplaintext.ca/open-source/rust-timing-shield/security) for some cases.
 If your goal is absolute security, don't use any JS lib — including bindings to native ones.
 Use low-level libraries & languages.
 Nonetheless we're targetting algorithmic constant time.

 We consider infrastructure attacks like rogue NPM modules very important; that's why it's crucial to minimize the amount of 3rd-party dependencies & native bindings.
 If your app uses 500 dependencies, any dep could get hacked and you'll be downloading malware with every `npm install`.
 Our goal is to minimize this attack vector.
+As for devDependencies used by the library:

+- `@scure` base, bip32, bip39 (used in tests), micro-bmark (benchmark), micro-should (testing) are developed by us and follow the same practices such as: minimal library size, auditability, signed releases
+- prettier (linter), fast-check (property-based testing), typescript versions are locked and rarely updated.
+Every update is checked with `npm-diff`.
+  The packages are big, which makes it hard to audit their source code thoroughly and fully.
+- They are only used if you clone the git repo and want to add some feature to it.
+End-users won't use them.

 ## Speed